Cal Parents - How you can help your student choose a major

 - Career Counseling Appointments in which counselors can give students one-on-one guidance through the process of deciding on a major and developing effective strategies for presenting a major that is "less familiar" to employers and graduate/professional schools.

-- What Can I Do with a Major in...? - Based on our annual Senior Survey of recent graduates, profiles of 78 Cal majors show where recent graduates have found jobs and gone to graduate school, and the range of salaries they are making.
+- First Destination Survey - Based on our annual Senior Survey of recent graduates, profiles of 78 Cal majors show where recent graduates have found jobs and gone to graduate school, and the range of salaries they are making.

 - @cal Career Network - a database of Cal alumni holding a wide variety of UC Berkeley undergraduate and graduate degrees who have volunteered to share their career experiences with students and who can answer questions about possible connections between their Cal major at Cal and chosen career.